MicrosoftDocs/visualstudio-docs/docs/deployment/error-project-type-not-found.md

 To resolve this issue:

-1. Make sure the correct Visual Studio workload is installed for your project type.
+1. Make sure the required Visual Studio workload is installed for your project type.
 Select **Tools** > **Get tools and features** to open the Visual Studio Installer.
-For ClickOnce or Windows Installer, the workload is .NET desktop development or Desktop development with C++.
+For Windows Installer or ClickOnce, the workload is .NET desktop development or Desktop development with C++.

-   For ClickOnce, make sure the individual component, ClickOnce Publishing, is also installed.
-This component should be installed with the workload by default.

 1. For Windows Installer projects, you may need to install the [Visual Studio Installer Projects extension](../deployment/installer-projects-net-core.md).

-1. Re-open the solution in Visual Studio.
+1. If the project was created using InstallShield from Flexera Software, you may need to repair the installation (this can happen after upgrading Visual Studio).

+1. Close and re-open Visual Studio, and then reload the project.

 ## See also